 - Cook or eat with utensils that have larger handles that are easier to grip.

-- Drink from half-filled cups to avoid spilling.
+- Drink from half-filled cups or use sippy cups to avoid spilling.

 - Use straws to drink so you do not have to pick up your glass.

 - Wear a heavier bracelet or watch.
 It may reduce a hand or arm tremor.

 Your provider may prescribe medicines to relieve your tremor symptoms.
 How well any medicine works may depend on your body and the cause of your tremor.

 Some of these medicines have side effects.
 Tell your provider if you have these symptoms or any other symptoms you are concerned about: